sapegin/washingcode-book/manuscript/book.md

 This one took me a lot of time to understand.
 Imagine we have a portion of a URL, like `filename="pizza"`.
 First, we split the string by `=` and take the second part, `"pizza"`.
 Then we slice the first and the last characters to get `pizza`.

-I’d probably use a RegExp here:
+I’d probably use a regular expression here:

 <!-- prettier-ignore -->
 ```js